 Try Axe Throwing

-Unleash your inner lumberjack at Function Junction’s Forged Axe Throwing, trying your hand at this most Canadian of activities.
+Unleash your inner lumberjack at Function Junction’s Forged Axe Throwing, trying your hand at this most Canadian of pastimes.
 Each action-packed axe throwing experience includes a thorough safety talk, step-by-step instruction, practice runs and a final round of competition, sure to have you nailing those bullseyes in no time.
 Whether you’re a first-time axe thrower or seasoned timber sports veteran, Forged welcomes everyone over the age of 10.
-And as one of the newest Whistler attractions, it’s also advisable to check availability and book in advance.
+And as one of the top-rated things to do in Whistler in summer, it’s also advisable to check availability and book in advance.

 Go Rafting

-A visit to British Columbia wouldn’t be complete without experiencing the thrills and spills of wedge rafting.
-Whistler has rivers for all levels of ability, winding their way through some of the most breathtaking scenery.
+A visit to Whistler in summer wouldn’t be complete without experiencing the thrills and spills of wedge rafting.
+Whistler has rivers for all levels of ability, winding their way through some of the country’s most breathtaking scenery.
 Wedge Rafting caters to everyone, from family floats to Class IV rapids, sure to get the heart pounding as you risk an early bath!
-Talk to Wedge Rafting about what adventure you’re looking for, and they’ll be sure to put you on a suitable raft, keep you safe, and provide an epic day of outdoor adventure.
+Talk to Wedge Rafting about what type of adventure you’re looking for, and they’ll be sure to put you on a suitable raft, keep you safe, and provide an epic day of outdoor adventure.
 There’s no better way to cool down on a hot summer day in Whistler!

 Play Disc Golf

-What better way to spend a Sunday morning than with a round of disc golf?
-Unlike traditional golf courses, the Whistler Disc Golf Course encourages participants to dress down and bring a beverage or two.
-The Whistler disc golf course is also completely free, besides, of course, the purchase of your first few discs from Whistler Village Sports.
-The course is set up like a traditional course in the sense it has 18 holes, but instead of “holes,” has metal baskets to catch your disc-in-ones.
-The course is located just north of Whistler, near Riverside RV Resort and Campground.
+What better way to spend a Sunday morning than a round of disc golf?
+At the Whistler Disc Golf Course, traditional “holes” are replaced by 27 metal baskets to catch your “disc-in-ones.”
+In a further break from the more familiar version of the sport, players are encouraged to dress down and bring a beverage or two.
+Oh, and apart from the purchase of your first few discs from Whistler Village Sports, it’s completely free!
 Plan to spend at least two to three hours on a full round.

 Hike to the Train Wreck

 A Whistler secret no more, the train wreck isn’t simply a bunch of rusting old cars in the woods.
-Now transformed into a graffiti art gallery, the seven cars are creatively decorated and make for an awesome Instagram backdrop!
-The trailhead is located behind Olives Community Market and takes only 40-60 minutes to complete the round trip.
-It’s dog and kid-friendly, although there are sometimes bears in the area (as with all of Whistler), so ensure to carry bear spray or sing a song if you’re walking alone!
+Now transformed into a graffiti art gallery, the seven abandoned rail cars are creatively decorated and make for an awesome Instagram backdrop!
+The trailhead takes only 40-60 minutes to complete the round trip.
+It’s dog- and kid-friendly, although there are sometimes bears in the area (as with all of Whistler), so be sure to carry bear spray or sing a song if you’re walking alone!
 The hike takes you under the highway and eventually along the railway tracks.
-Look out for the beautiful waterfall on the Cheakamus River en route.
+Keep an eye out for the beautiful waterfall on the Cheakamus River en route.

 There’s a thriving beer scene at Function Junction, and the former industrial neighbourhood is well worth a visit.
 Whistler Brewing remains the original mainstay of the Whistler craft beer scene, and they have long been a favourite among the locals.
 Coast Mountain Brewing, while new on the scene, is already upping the game by creating interesting staples and experimental new flavours.
-Why try only one brewery, when you can easily try both on the same day?
-After all, they are only one block away from each other.
+Explore both breweries in a single day—they’re conveniently situated just a block apart!

 Go Tree Climbing